 - Make sure siding is properly aligned next to windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
-Contact Peitz Service Experts Heating & Air Conditioning in Pierre for a professional energy assessment at 605-223-0307.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how to fix them for maximum energy efficiency.
+Contact Peitz Service Experts in Pierre for a professional energy assessment at 605-223-0307.